Gaurav560/https-javaexpert.hashnode.dev-/clndi9a1q000908l207rzg5un.md

 ## Concept of Reference Type and RunTime Object

 A very important concept to remember while using method overloading is that when we pass objects as an argument during a method call, the compiler calls and executes the method through object reference type and not run-time object.
 In method overloading, the run-time object is just a dummy.

-U will understand this concept more clearly through the following example:
+Understanding through example:

 ```java
 //Parent class of Ferrari Class